 Point-of-sale system integration with your restaurant accounting and operations platform can transform your POS from just a cash register to an integral part of smart, data-driven restaurant operation strategy.
 Knowing what POS integration is and the key benefits of integration empowers owners, employees, and managers to start automating essential pieces of running a healthy, profitable restaurant.

 If you are interested in POS integration to streamline your operations, without costly customizations or multiple systems, consider a comprehensive, restaurant-specific management solution.
-Restaurant365 is a cloud-based, back-office solution that incorporates accounting and operations into an all-in-one platform that is fully integrated with your POS system, food and beverage vendors, payroll vendor and bank.
-For more information, schedule a free demo today.
+Restaurant365 incorporates restaurant accounting software, restaurant operations software, inventory management software, payroll + HR software, and scheduling software into an all-in-one, cloud-based platform that’s fully integrated with your POS system, as well as to your food and beverage vendors, and bank.
+Ask for a free demo of Restaurant365 today.